 If you’re considering a layover in Munich, you may want to think about a Priority Pass.
 Munich Franz-Josef Strauss has two Priority Pass lounges both in Terminal 1.
 One of the lounges is for Non-Schengen and transit flights only while the other is strictly for Schengen-area flights.
 Both feature amenities such as comfortable seating, tv, refreshments, Wifi, and the non-Schengen flight area lounge features showers and conference rooms as well.

 Well, here’s a first.
 Munich airport features the world’s first airport microbrewery called “Airbräu.”
 Opened in 1999, travelers from all over have been able to experience freshly brewed beer and authentic Bavarian dishes.
 There are eight different types of beer brewed at Airbräu and prices are quite the bargain: a pint of beer is only 2.75 euros.
 This micro-brewery is a great way to use your layover in Munich.

 Visitors Park is another great way to spend a layover at Munich.
-Visitor Park is an interactive airport exhibit and adventure playground where families can explore the world of flight as well as watching large jets take off or land on the runway.
-It is open year round and is free of charge.
+Visitor Park is an interactive airport exhibit and adventure playground where families can explore the world of flight as well as watch large jets take off or land on the runway.
+It is open year-round and is free of charge.

 Where to Eat in Munich Airport

 Munich is an old world city with up and coming flavor.
 There are so many great places to dine and get a taste of Bavaria including some truly unique dining experiences.

 Il Mondo is a great sit down restaurant offering Italian classics with fantastic views of the runways.
 4URBS is good when you’re with a group traveling and everyone wants something different as they have regional specials as well as international dishes on the menu.